thebinarysearchtree/artwork/README.md

 # Artwork
-A small front-end framework that lets you easily write pure JavaScript and CSS, without any HTML.
-Artwork lets you write applications the way they were made before web applications came along.
-This results in much faster loading and execution times, less code to write, and no translation layers to get in the way.
+A fast and efficient front-end framework built on top of Web Components that allows you to quickly write JavaScript and CSS to create web and desktop applications.

 Go to the [art-project](https://github.com/thebinarysearchtree/art-project) repository if you want to run the examples below or need a template for creating a new project.